PlasticDigits/ustr-cmm/docs/CONTRACTS.md

 **Description**: Time-limited, one-way exchange mechanism that allows users to convert USTC into USTR at a rate that increases over 100 days, incentivizing early participation.

+**Tax-Optimized Architecture**: Users send USTC directly to the Treasury contract (not the Swap contract) to avoid the 0.5% burn tax.
+The Treasury notifies this contract of deposits, and this contract mints USTR to the depositor.
+See [On-Chain Tax Handling](#on-chain-tax-handling) for details.

 **Economic Parameters**:
 - Start rate: 1.5 USTC per 1 USTR
 - End rate: 2.5 USTC per 1 USTR